meetakinkunmi/Chi-square-Analysis-of-Direct-Marketing-Campaign-of-Portuguese-Banking-Institution/README.md

 |p-value        |3.337122e-172      |
 |df             |1.100000e+01       |

-- `Decision:` Since p-value (0.00) < 0.05, we therefore fail to accept the null hypothesis and conclude that there is an association between the job type of customers and customers decision to subscribe to Term Deposit.
+- **Decision:** Since p-value (0.00) < 0.05, we therefore fail to accept the null hypothesis and conclude that there is an association between the job type of customers and customers decision to subscribe to Term Deposit.

-3. Determine if there is an association between the marital status of clients and clients subscribing to Term Deposit
+**Objective 3:** Determine if there is an association between the marital status of clients and clients subscribing to Term Deposit

-- `Hypothesis:`
+**Hypothesis**

 H<sub>0</sub>: There is no association between marital status of customers and customers subscribing to Term Deposit